Primary page content

 The first overseas students at Goldsmiths- two young men from Egypt

 Two Egyptian students studying to be teachers at Goldsmiths between 1907-9.
-Image: Goldsmith, University of London archives.
+Image: Goldsmiths, University of London archives.
 Back row second from the right and middle row standing at centre.

 They were apparently the first overseas students to study at University of London, Goldsmiths’ College, as it was then calling itself.